Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Not all yielding assets are created equally.
 Though they often do not see declines comparable to stocks in high-growth sectors, allowing your portfolio to maintain value during bouts of economic downturn, you must be wary of the likelihood of becoming involved in a yield trap.

-Yield traps involve assets with double-digit dividend yields that also see frequent, steep, declines.
+Yield traps involve assets with double-digit dividend yields that also see frequent, steep declines.
 Though the dividend rate is high, investors can end up losing money instead of making money.

-Another form of yield trap involves stocks whose most recent dividend payments were larger than normal, painting a picture of a higher percentage yield than will actually be plausible in the future.
+Another form of yield trap involves stocks whose most recent dividend payments were larger than normal, painting a picture of a higher percentage yield than will be plausible in the future.
 Being aware of an asset’s dividend history and payment reliability will stop you from investing in a high-paying stock that will soon decline in performance.

 Deciding which assets to invest your hard-earned retirement savings into can be a daunting and stressful decision.
-To schedule a complimentary financial review with Moore’s Wealth Management, click here or call our office at 770-535-5000, where a staff-member is awaiting your call Monday through Friday, 9AM to 5PM.
+To schedule a complimentary financial review with Moore’s Wealth Management, click here or call our office at 770-535-5000, where a staff member is awaiting your call Monday through Friday, 9 AM to 5 PM.

 Looking For More Financial Insights?